jamesecy604/cline/docs/prompting/README.md

-# Cline Prompting Guide 🚀
+# mayai Prompting Guide 🚀

-Welcome to the Cline Prompting Guide!
-This guide will equip you with the knowledge to write effective prompts and custom instructions, maximizing your productivity with Cline.
+Welcome to the mayai Prompting Guide!
+This guide will equip you with the knowledge to write effective prompts and custom instructions, maximizing your productivity with mayai.

 ## Custom Instructions ⚙️

-Think of **custom instructions as Cline's programming**.
-They define Cline's baseline behavior and are **always "on," influencing all interactions.**
+Think of **custom instructions as mayai's programming**.
+They define mayai's baseline behavior and are **always "on," influencing all interactions.**

 To add custom instructions:

 1. Open VSCode
-2. Click the Cline extension settings dial ⚙️
+2. Click the mayai extension settings dial ⚙️
 3. Find the "Custom Instructions" field
 4. Paste your instructions